NeuroML/Documentation/source/Userdocs/LEMS_elements/Definingcomponenttypes.md

 (lemsschema:exposure_)=
 ## Exposure

-<i>A quantity that is made available to other component in the simulation.
-All variables in a Dynamics definition are private.
-If other components need access to them then the definition has to explicitly link them to an exposure defined in the component class</i>
+<i>A quantity that is made available to other components in the simulation.
+Note that all variables in a Dynamics definition are private.
+If other components need access to them, then the definition should explicitly link them to an exposure defined in the component class</i>

 `````{tab-set}
 ````{tab-item} Properties